yihong0618/tg_bing_dalle/README.md

 Live Show: https://t.me/c/1941649644/2798

 In any chat with the bot, send your message like "prompt: something" or "/prompt something".
+You can also send your message like "prompt: quota?" to get the limit.

 You can set "/prompt" as a bot command (botfather -> edit bot -> edit commands).